aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/export-specific-dwg-layout-to-pdf/_index.md

 ---
-title: Export DWG to PDF: Specific Layout Using Aspose.CAD for Java
+title: 'Export DWG to PDF: Specific Layout Using Aspose.CAD for Java'
 linktitle: Export Specific DWG Layout to PDF
 second_title: Aspose.CAD Java API
 description: Learn how to export dwg to pdf using Aspose.CAD for Java, set dwg layout, and convert dwg to pdf efficiently.